 7. The Cranberries

-Hailing from Ireland, The Cranberries are an all-female band, and what I consider to be the European equivalent to the Madison–based American band, Garbage.
+Hailing from Ireland, The Cranberries are what I consider to be the European equivalent to the Madison–based American band, Garbage.
 Their sound is a combination of sweet, slow songs, and grungish, rocker songs, such a “Zombie,” a response to the IRA bombing in Warrington which occurred as a result of the tensions in Northern Ireland at that time.
 Some of their slower, more popular songs include “Dreams” and “Linger,” which are included on many recent romantic comedy movie soundtracks.

 I love Bush (well, the band at least).
 These British imports were able to take the'90s by storm due to their consistent string of hits, including “Glycerine,” “Comedown,” and “Machinehead."
 If you get a chance, pick up their 1994 hit CD "Sixteen Stone" (probably $5 or less if purchased used), and see how front man Gavin Rossdale was able to woe No Doubt rocker chick Gwen Stefani into marrying him.
 Recently, Rossdale confirmed that he had a long term, same-sex relationship in the mid-90’s.
 I love you Gwen, but if things go sour for you two, I may go after Gavin.